geertj/restful-api-design/intro.rst

 <http://bitbucket.org/geertj/rhevm-api/wiki/Home>`_ for Red Hat's Enterprise
 Virtualization product, `twice <http://fedorahosted.org/rhevm-api/>`_.
-During the design phase of the API we had to solve many of the real-world problems described above, but we weren't willing add non-RESTful or "RPC-like" interfaces to our API too easily.
+During the design phase of the API we had to solve many of the real-world problems described above, but we weren't willing to add non-RESTful or "RPC-like" interfaces to our API too easily.

 In my definition, a real-world RESTful API is an API that provides answers to